Aristarchus (crater): Selenography

 The brightest feature of this crater is the steep central peak.
 Sections of the interior floor appear relatively level, but Lunar Orbiter photographs reveal the surface is covered in many small hills, streaky gouges, and some minor fractures.
 The crater has a terraced outer wall, roughly polygonal in shape, and covered in a bright blanket of ejecta.
 These spread out into bright rays to the south and south-east, suggesting that Aristarchus was most likely formed by an oblique impact from the northeast, and their composition includes material from both the Aristarchus plateau and the lunar mare.

+Surrounding Aristarchus are several smaller craters, many of which are probably secondary craters.
+Secondary craters form when large blocks ejected from the primary crater reimpact the surface at high velocities.

 In November 2011, the Lunar Reconnaissance Orbiter passed over the crater, which spans almost 25 miles (40 kilometers) and sinks more than 2 miles (3.5 kilometers) deep.
 "The Aristarchus plateau is one of the most geologically diverse places on the moon: a mysterious raised flat plateau, a giant rille carved by enormous outpourings of lava, fields of explosive volcanic ash, and all surrounded by massive flood basalts," said Mark Robinson, principal investigator of the Lunar Reconnaissance Orbiter Camera at Arizona State University.
 NASA released photos of the crater on December 25, 2011.